 Test plan

-Document created prior to testing that outlines the scope and nature of testing, items to be

-tested, test approach, resources needed to perform testing, test tasks, risks, and schedule.
+Document created prior to testing that outlines the scope and nature of testing, items to be tested, test approach, resources needed to perform testing, test tasks, risks, and schedule.

-test suite

-Implementation of a set of operational tests for a particular object (such as a specific voting system) or class of objects (such as all voting systems that can interpret the language in which the test data are expressed).

 third-party logic

 Software, firmware, or hardwired logic that is neither application logic nor COTS.
 This includes, for example, general-purpose software developed by a third party that is either customized (for example, ported to a new platform, as is Windows Embedded Compact), not widely used, or source-code generated by a COTS package.